-That night Gadgy was welcomed into the Golden Lion, and made his way over to Smith’s table.
-John began making fun of the Oyster Man and his oysters, he went to leave (annoyed at the insults) but muttered some slandering words about Smith.
-Smith heard the insults and stood to defend himself, he was a big strong man, unlike Gadgy, John grabbed the sack of oysters and threw them into the fire and was about to do the same to the frightened Oyster Man when the Oyster Man pulled out a knife (his only line of defence) and stabbed John Smith, fatally wounding him.
+John began making fun of the Oyster Man and his oysters, he was yelling some insults so the Oyster Man packed up his oysters and began to leave.
+He couldn’t stop himself from grunting some insults of his own to John, John heard and a fight ensued.
+John grabbed the sack of oysters and threw them into the fire and was about to do the same to the frightened Oyster Man.
+In self-defence the Oyster Man pulled out his knife and stabbed John, killing him.

 He was never convicted of any crime as it was considered a self-defensive act but he did live with the guilt for the rest of his life.